CheaterRehab/GodFather-Fortnite-Cheat-Cracked/README.md

 mod aka !mod#9659 (ID: 597485373194764311) is a fraud

 This guy is selling a popular fortnite "Private" External called "GodFather".
 The cheat that he is selling is a simple copy + paste and is detected to dear shit on EAC/BE.
+Loader wasnt even protected...

 Credits to: UCFoxi so the kid can paste off of his driver communication method.